Alexander Boteler: Postwar years

-After the war, Boteler's cement mill was sold at auction in 1867 since he lacked funds to rebuild it (having invested in Confederate war bonds).
+After the war, in 1867, Boteler's cement mill was sold at auction because he lacked funds to rebuild it (having invested in Confederate war bonds).
 Rebuilt by investors, it remained in operation until 1901.

 Living in Shepherdstown, Boteler remained active in his community.
 He led projects to bring the Shenandoah Valley Railroad to Shepardstown, as well as to connect his hometown by telegraph to the wider world.
 In 1871, Boteler helped found Shepherd College, in the vacant building built by his late son-in-law that Shepherdstown had hoped would remain the county courthouse (Charles Town regained the county seat after considerable litigation).
 Boteler benefited from legislation restoring political rights to Confederates in June 1872, and then unsuccessfully ran for Congress as an Independent in 1872 and 1874.

 Boteler also continued to write and sketch, although his books about James Rumsey and about temperance were never published.
 He traveled widely, speaking at Confederate reunions, which delighted in his tales about Stonewall Jackson and J.E.B.
 Stuart as well as John Brown's raid.
 In 1883, Boteler responded to a speech by Frederick Douglass at the dedication of Storer College in Harpers Ferry by publishing an article about his experience of that raid in Century Magazine.
-A decade later the Boston Military History Society bought some of his sketches.
-His account of Stonewall Jackson's Campaign in 1862 was published posthumously by the Southern Historical Society.
+A decade later, the Boston Military History Society bought some of his sketches.
+His account of Stonewall Jackson's campaign in 1862 was published posthumously by the Southern Historical Society.